tgrall/tgrall-old.github.io/source/_posts/2020-01-02-how-to-use-ssl-slash-tls-with-redis-enterprise.markdown

 1. Check "Enforce client authentication"
 1. Paste the certificate in the text area
 1. Click the Save button to save the certificate
-1. Clic the Udpate button to save the configuration.
+1. Click the Update button to save the configuration.

 {%img center /images/posts/how-to-use-ssl-slash-tls-with-redis-enterprise/001-tls-configuration.png%}